ingako/PEARL/README.md

 [Presentation at PAKDD 2020](https://youtu.be/w0HnC-hDjz4)

+The Java implementation under MOA for the JDSA paper is avaiable [here](https://github.com/ingako/PEARL-in-MOA).

 ### About the Code

 PEARL was originally implemented in Python for quick PoC of the paper.
 Since the algorithm and the random forest is CPU-intensive, the code has been rewritten in C++ for efficiency, along with a Python wrapper for ease of use.